Agility: the ability to move quickly and easily.

-ShipBob is a best-in-class 3PL that provides access to expertise, technology, and retail fulfillment solutions to protect, optimize, and improve your your supply chain, from inventory management and product allocation, to establishing a stronger shipping strategy.
+ShipBob is a best-in-class 3PL that provides access to expertise, technology, and retail fulfilment solutions to protect, optimise, and improve your your supply chain, from inventory management and product allocation, to establishing a stronger shipping strategy.

 Partnering with ShipBob can help you worry less about improving supply chain agility, so you can focus more time on other initiatives, such as ecommerce customer service, product development, and sales and marketing.

 “ShipBob saves us a lot of time by saving us a lot of headaches.
 Whenever an issue comes up, the resolution is quick, and we appreciate how they make things right.”

 Ines Guien, Vice President of Operations at Dossier

 Managing post-COVID supply chain agility